vrglhuhu/-_multi_line_writer/README.md

 _Let this program ask you to input lines that you wnat to input in a text file!_

 # _**Introduction**_
+> This program is designed to allow a user to enter a line of text into a txt file.
+It prompts the user to enter a line of text, then writes it to the mylife.txt file.
+The program also allows the user to enter multiple lines of text by prompting them to enter 'y' or 'n' after each line.
+Additionally, the program includes a greeting to the user after each line is written to the file.
+Finally, the program ends with a thank you message and a goodbye message.
 # _**Features**_
 - >
 - >